Xiaomi Founder Says Chinese Tech Giant to Nearly Double R&D Spending to USD29 Billion, Paper Reports

 / SOURCE: Yicai

-(Yicai) March 12 -- Xiaomi plans to nearly double its investment in core technology research and development in the next five years, the founder, chairman, and chief executive officer of the Chinese tech giant said at the Two Sessions, China's top policy-setting meetings.
+(Yicai) March 12 -- Chinese consumer electronics and car manufacturer Xiaomi plans to almost double its investment in the research and development of core technologies over the next five years, founder Lei Jun is reported to have said at the Two Sessions, China's top annual policy-setting meetings.

-Xiaomi will invest CNY200 billion (USD29 billion) to research and develop core technologies in the next five years, compared with CNY105 billion invested in the past five years, China Securities Journal reported Lei Jun as saying.
-He also outlined new scenarios for the deep integration of artificial intelligence, robotics, automotive, and smart manufacturing.
+Xiaomi’s R&D outlay on core technologies will rise to CNY200 billion (USD29 billion) through 2030, up from CNY105 billion in the past five years, China Securities Journal reported Lei as saying.
+He also sketched out new scenarios for the deeper convergence of artificial intelligence, robotics, autos, and smart manufacturing.

-The automotive industry is mature, with hundreds of years of history, but Chinese smart connected new energy vehicles are bringing in new ideas, Lei noted.
-"Xiaomi is fortunate to be part of this era," he pointed out, adding that the firm will continue to increase its investments in areas such as smart driving, auto chips, and the three electric systems.
+“Xiaomi is fortunate to be part of this era,” he pointed out, adding that the Beijing-based company will continue to increase its investments in areas such as smart driving and auto chips as well as battery, drive, and control systems.

-Xiaomi has been deeply engaged in embodied intelligence since 2021, when it released its first-generation quadruped robot, Lei said.
-The company's humanoid robots have already been deployed to car factories, achieving initial autonomous operations in scenarios such as self-tapping nut assembly and material box transportation.
+Lei also said that Xiaomi has been working on embodied intelligence since 2021, when the company released its first-generation quadruped robot.
+Its humanoid robots have been deployed in car factories, doing autonomous tasks such as fitting self-tapping nuts and moving parts boxes.

-In the future, Xiaomi will further explore the application of AI technology in the field of smart manufacturing, according to Lei.
+Xiaomi plans to further explore AI’s use in the field of smart manufacturing, according to Lei.

-"AI will definitely bring many new opportunities, but it will also replace many jobs," Lei predicted.
-"In this context, we all need to actively embrace the era of AI, which is no longer only applied to personal devices, such as smartphones, smart cars, and wearables, but is also accelerating its expansion into areas like smart homes and robotics.”
+“AI will definitely bring many new opportunities, but it will also replace many jobs,” Lei predicted.
+“We all need to actively embrace the era of AI, which is not only used in personal devices, such as smartphones, smart cars, and wearables, but is also accelerating its entry into areas like smart homes and robotics.”

 Lei advised tech entrepreneurs to act within their means and spend money wisely, focusing on key areas of innovation.
-"If you are a startup, you can concentrate on a small field within a larger direction," he noted.
-"Over the years, a number of outstanding startup companies, such as Nio, Xpeng Motors, Li Auto, DeepSeek, and Unitree Robotics, have emerged, each finding its own direction."
+“If you’re a startup, you can concentrate on a small field within a larger direction,” he said.
+"Over the years, a number of outstanding startups have emerged, such as Nio, Xpeng Motors, Li Auto, DeepSeek, and Unitree Robotics.”
+They have each found their own path, he noted.

 Editor: Futura Costaglione